MorganKryze/ConsoleAppVisuals/docs/4-examples/int-password.md

 ## Introduction

-The Presentation project serves the purpose to demonstrate the capabilities of the library gathering the major features in a single application.
+The PasswordManager example is a simple console application that allows the user to manage a list of passwords (non-secure).
+The user can add, remove, and update passwords.
+The application uses the `Prompt` element to hide the password characters when the user enters them.

 ![Demo](../assets/vid/gif/examples/password_manager.gif)